ivan-shatrovx/modified-AEV-PLIG-variants/AEV-PLIG-global/MODEL_GLOBAL6.md

 ## Training data

-Same as Global-10: PDBBind 2020 + BindingNet + BindingDB.
+Same as Global-10: PDBBind 2020.
 Pocket features are computed using `data_preparation/global_features/run_dpocket_pipeline.py`.

+This file was written using Claude Sonnet 4.6.